The Main Clause

 Do not confuse a main clause with a subordinate clause.

-When you place a subordinate conjunction in front of a subject and verb, you will no longer have a complete thought.
-The group of words becomes a subordinate clause, like these examples:
+When you place a subordinate conjunction—a word like when, because, or even though—in front of a subject and verb, you will no longer have a complete thought.
+The group of words becomes a subordinate clause.

 When Diane kicked the soda machine ...

 When Diane kicked it, what happened?
 Did the soda machine cough up her drink?
 Did the soda machine fall on top of poor Diane, crushing her underneath?
-Did quarters start shooting out of the coin return slot?
-Because you no longer have a complete thought, you no longer have a main clause.
+Did quarters shoot out of the coin return like a Las Vegas slot machine payout?
+Because you no longer have a main clause, you no longer have a complete thought.

-Because a giant spider has made its home behind the shampoo bottle in Neil's bathroom ...
+Because a giant spider has spun its web behind the shampoo bottle in Neil's bathroom ...

-Even though Sima and Michele are skipping their chemistry class to sit by the lake and watch the sun sparkle on the water ...
+Even though Sima and Michele are skipping their chemistry class to sit by the lake ...

 Even though Sima and Michele are skipping their chemistry class, what else are they doing?
 Are they also studying their notes?
 Are they contemplating how the water in the lake is composed of hydrogen and oxygen atoms?
-Are they gossiping about their teacher?
-The addition of even though makes a subordinate clause.
+Are they gossiping about their handsome professor?
+The addition of even though makes a subordinate clause, an incomplete thought.